-- (f) After receiving counsels' objections, if any, the probation officer will conduct any further investigation and make any necessary revisions to the Presentence Investigation Report.
+(f) After receiving counsels' objections or corrections, if any, the probation officer will conduct any further investigation and make any necessary revisions to the Presentence Investigation Report.
 The officer may require counsel for both parties to meet with the officer in person or by telephone to discuss unresolved factual and legal issues.
-It is the obligation of an objecting party to seek administrative resolution of disputed factors or facts through consultation with opposing counsel and the probation officer prior to the sentencing hearing. - (g) The probation officer will submit the Presentence Investigation Report to the sentencing judge immediately after the receipt and processing of objections but no later than 7 days before the sentencing date.
+It is the obligation of an objecting party to seek administrative resolution of disputed factors or facts through consultation with opposing counsel and the probation officer prior to the sentencing hearing.

+(g) The probation officer will submit the Presentence Investigation Report to the sentencing judge immediately after the receipt and processing of objections but no later than 7 days before the sentencing date.
 The probation officer will notify the court immediately if additional time is necessary to investigate and resolve disputed issues raised by the attorneys and the defendant during the review period.
-The Report will be accompanied by an addendum setting forth any objections any counsel may have asserted that have not been resolved, together with the officer's comments thereon.
-The probation officer will certify that the contents of the Report, including any revisions thereof, have been disclosed to the defendant and to counsel for the defendant and counsel for the government, and that the addendum fairly summarizes any remaining objections. - (h) Any party objecting to the Presentence Investigation Report, the guidelines, computations, or commentary will have a reasonable opportunity, usually at the sentencing hearing, but in any event in advance of imposition of the sentence, to present evidence or argument to the court regarding disputed factors or facts.
+The Report will be accompanied by an addendum setting forth any objections or corrections any counsel may have asserted that have not been resolved, together with the officer's comments thereon.
+The probation officer will certify that the contents of the Report, including any revisions thereof, have been disclosed to the defendant and to counsel for the defendant and counsel for the government, and that the addendum fairly summarizes any remaining objections or corrections.

+(h) Any party objecting to the Presentence Investigation Report, the guidelines, computations, or commentary will have a reasonable opportunity, usually at the sentencing hearing, but in any event in advance of imposition of the sentence, to present evidence or argument to the court regarding disputed factors or facts.
 The court may consider any reliable information presented by the probation officer, the defendant, or the government.
-The manner and form of such presentations are committed to the discretion of each sentencing judge on a case by case basis. - (i) The presentence report will be disclosed to the defendant's counsel and the government's counsel by the probation officer.
+The manner and form of such presentations are committed to the discretion of each sentencing judge on a case by case basis.

+(i) The presentence report will be disclosed to the defendant's counsel and the government's counsel by the probation officer.
 Defense counsel will be responsible for making the necessary arrangements for review of the report by defendants within the schedules set out by the sentencing court.
 The unauthorized disclosure of the information contained in the presentence report, statements, and other attachments may be considered a contempt and punished accordingly.
 The presentence report will be filed under seal with the clerk of court and retained as part of the case file for whatever further judicial purposes may occur or be necessary.

 Notes: July 1, 2017, amendment inserting (b) and technical amendment of (d) to clarify the means to request that cooperator information be excluded from a presentence investigation report.
 The amendment comes, in part, based on the actions of the Committee on Court Administration and Case Management of the Judicial Conference of the United States, which is examining means to control the use of court documents to identify, threaten, and harm cooperators.
-August 7, 2015, amendment to (a) clarifies that the filing of a plea agreement can trigger the scheduling provisions of the rule.
-It also clarifies that if no plea agreement is filed, a petition to enter a plea of guilty must be filed.
-January 1, 2011, amendment to allow electronic service of presentence report and reflect previously adopted practice of defense counsel providing report to defendant rather than probation officer.